UCDElecSoc/MakerLabs26/docs/Lab2/Task1.md

 ## Step 3 – Run
 Click **Start Simulation**.
-The servo horn should sweep to 0°, then 90°, then 180°, and then back to 0° to repeat the pattern.
+The servo horn should sweep to 0°, then 90°, then 180°, and then back to 0° after an extra delay.
+It then repeats the pattern.

 ![TinkerCAD Demo of Servo moving](../assets/gifs/MakerLab2-Image4.gif)